 2. Who is conducting this research?

-This project is being conducted at the Broad Institute of MIT and Harvard, in collaboration with Dana-Farber Cancer Institute, and a growing coalition of non-profit advocacy partners.
+This project is being conducted by Count Me In, a nonprofit organization that brings together patients & researchers as partners to accelerate discoveries in cancer research.
+Count Me In is stewarded by four leading organizations: Emerson Collective, a California-based social change organization; the Broad Institute of MIT and Harvard, a leading nonprofit biomedical research institution; the Biden Cancer Initiative, an independent nonprofit organization that builds on the federal government’s Cancer Moonshot; and the Dana-Farber Cancer Institute, a leading cancer hospital.
+The MBCproject also works in collaboration with a growing coalition of non-profit advocacy partners.
 Our team — led by Dr. Nikhil Wagle, MD, a breast cancer oncologist and metastatic breast cancer researcher — is made up of cancer researchers, physicians, clinical specialists, and patient advocates.
 Learn more about us here .

 3. How have patients been involved in the design of this project?

 We have worked closely with patients and patient advocates within the metastatic breast cancer community from the beginning of this project through its design and implementation.
 Patients have been involved in all aspects including concept, goals, messaging, forms, and even the design of this website.
 The MBCproject is constantly evolving, and at every turn, we ask for patient feedback to ensure that we are aligned with the metastatic breast cancer community.